Texas (band): 2007–2011: Hiatus

-2009–2011: McErlaine's collapse and reunion

 On 8 September 2009, bandmember Ally McErlaine was hospitalised after he collapsed with a massive brain aneurysm at the age of 40.
 By February 2010, he was recovering well as reported by bandmate Spiteri in The Sunday Mail: "Ally is the most stubborn person I have ever come across, and I think his sheer pigheadedness is the reason he's still here!
 When he asked what was happening with Texas, I said it was up to him.
-He told me he wanted to get back into the studio."
+He told me he wanted to get back into the studio".